siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 ## Goal 1: Standardize C++ Best Practices

 C was created in 1972, and C++ in 1979.
 Their success is evident from the continued widespread usage seen today, many decades after their invention.
 C++ has evolved much since then, and backwards compatability has always been a big value.
-The developer's life becomes much easier when they can upgrade the compiler without fear of breaking older codebases.
+The developer's life becomes much easier when they can upgrade the compiler to work with new features without fear of breaking older codebases.

 The drawback, however, is that the language today is much more complex than it would be if it didn't need to support backwards compatability.
 [This talk about a theoretical `cpp2`](https://www.youtube.com/watch?v=ELeZAKCN4tY) helps illustrate what a simpler language could look like.